vlukiyanov/blog/content/posts/data-from-apis-parsing-data-science.md

     return requests.get(url.update_query(get_id_key())).text
 ```

-This means that when our code calls `call_get` with some input, this call is routed through the `@limits(calls=500, period=60)` decorator, which applies the rate limit logic before calling the body of `call_get`, keeping a counter of calls; if we call `call_get` more than 500 times in a one-minute interval then an exception `ratelimit.RateLimitException` will be raised.
+This means that when our code calls `call_get` with some input, this call is routed through the `@limits(calls=500, period=60)` decorator which applies the rate limit logic before calling the body of `call_get`, keeping a counter of calls; if we call `call_get` more than 500 times in a one-minute interval then an exception `ratelimit.RateLimitException` will be raised.

 # Handling failures with `tenacity`

 Next we improve the way `call_get` handles errors.
 Calling an external API can result is a number of errors.
 A lot of these errors aren't handled by the underlying operating system and are passed to you via `requests`, and quite a lot of them are retryable.
 For `call_get` some examples of errors to retry include: if the server is overloaded and responds with a 5XX response, or if your internet connection is interrupted.
-In addition to these errors, we also have to handle the `ratelimit.RateLimitException`, which will be raised by the `@limits` decorator if we make requests too quickly.
+In addition to these errors we also have to handle the `ratelimit.RateLimitException` which will be raised by the `@limits` decorator if we make requests too quickly.

 There are a number of Python libraries to choose from, [`tenacity`](https://github.com/jd/tenacity) is a maintained and modern library.
-As with `ratelimit` it works using a decorator.
+As with `ratelimit`, the `tenacity` library works using a decorator.
 The [`tenacity` documentation](https://tenacity.readthedocs.io/en/latest/) is easy to read, though the style of the library means you have to do an

 ```python3
 from tenacity import *
 ```

 import to be able to copy and paste from the examples.
-To handle the `RateLimitException` and general `requests` exceptions we can write something like this.
+To handle the `RateLimitException` and general `requests` exceptions we can write something like this:

 ```python3
 import requests